 Creek battle will move on to compete against other elementary schools at the

 district competition.
-For more information about Battle of the Books, click here.
+For more information about Battle of the Books for 2017-2018, click here.

-Chess Club is a before-school activity run by parent volunteers in the library.
+Chess Club is an after-school activity run by parent volunteers.
 Students learn the fundamentals of the game and compete with each other.
 All students — even those without any experience with chess — are welcome to attend.
-Starting on September 15, the Chess Club meets Thursday mornings at 8:00 am in the Library.
+Starting on September 11, the Chess Club meets Monday afternoons at 2:45 pm in the third-grade classrooms.
 There will be competitions during the school year and at least one off-site tournament.
-If your child would like to participate, please email Chase Adams at email@example.com with your child's name, skill level (Beginner, Intermediate, Advanced - feel free to guess) along with the parent's name and email.
+If your child would like to participate, please email Chase Adams at firstname.lastname@example.org with your child's name, skill level (Beginner, Intermediate, Advanced - feel free to guess) along with the parent's name and email.

 Destination ImagiNation is an international problem-solving competition for students that promotes three lifelong values: creativity, teamwork, and problem solving.
 It encourages students to cooperatively devise solutions to challenges and then present them in unique and creative ways.
 Willow Creek has participated in Destination ImagiNation for many years and has an excellent record of success.
 For more information about Destination Imagination, click here.
-To find out how to get involved at Willow Creek, join us for a parents only kickoff meeting Tuesday, September 27, at 6:30 p.m. in the library.
+To find out how to get involved at Willow Creek, keep an eye out for the parents' meeting flyer that will be sent out later this fall.

-The Foreign Language Program is an extracurricular activity sponsored by the PTO.
+The Foreign Language Program is an extracurricular activity.
+A fee is charged for the classes.
 Classes in French, Spanish and Chinese are offered to students in kindergarten through fifth grade.
-These classes meet once a week before school from 8:00 - 8:45 a.m.
+These classes meet once a week after school from 2:50–3:35 p.m.
 Register online at www.bikepathlearning.com.
-For more information, email Charnie Bledsoe at firstname.lastname@example.org.
+For more information, email Charnie Bledsoe at email@example.com.

 Girls on the Run

 Girls on the Run is a running club for girls in third, fourth, and fifth grade.
-It meets this fall on Mondays and Fridays after school, from 3:45 - 5:00 p.m., from September 12 through November 14.
+It meets this fall on Tuesdays and Thursdays after school, from 2:45 – 4:15 p.m., in the fall.
 The club will resume in the spring.
 For more information about Girls on the Run, click here.

-Intramurals is a before-school activity that is open to grades 2-5, Monday through Friday.
+Intramurals is an after-school activity that is open to grades 2-5, Monday through Friday.
 There are no intramural activities on Wednesday due to staff meetings.

-Intramurals are held from 8:15 – 8:50 a.m. and begin on September 1.
+Intramurals are held from 2:50 – 3:30 p.m. in the Gym and begin in September.
 Students participate in many fun games and activities.
 Intramurals is a great place to be active.
 No signup is required.

 Jump Rope Club

 Jump Rope Club is open to all Willow Creek students, K-5.
-The club meets after school on Mondays from 3:30 - 4:00 p.m. and will start practice on September 12.
-For more information about Jump Rope Club, please contact our P.E. teacher, Doug Heacox, at email@example.com.
+The club meets after school on the second and fourth Wednesdays of each month from 2:50 – 3:30 p.m. and will start practice on September 13.
+For more information about Jump Rope Club, please contact our P.E. teacher, Doug Heacox, at firstname.lastname@example.org.

 This martial arts program teaches traditional Tae-Kwon-Do and Oki-Ryu Kenpo.
 This class teaches self-discipline and focus, encourages school and family values, and teaches goal setting and respect for everyone.
-The class meets after school on Fridays from 3:30 - 4:00 p.m. in the gym.
-If you have any questions please e-mail Tyler at TylerWeaverSr@aol.com.
+The class meets after school on the first and third Wednesdays of the month from 2:50 – 3:20 p.m. in the gym.
+This activity starts September 6.
+There is a fee.
+If you have any questions, please see the flyer in our front lobby or e-mail Tyler at TylerWeaverSr@aol.com.

 Kids, Ink. is a newspaper written by children for children.
 Members of Kids, Ink. work throughout the year to write articles about Willow Creek happenings.
 They also create game pages, comic strips, interesting fact bulletins, and develop surveys that are important to Willow Creek students.
 Throughout the year, members will research topics of interest, cover school events, set-up interviews, and edit and electronically publish newspapers.